yuvalabou/homeassistant/homeassistant/config/automation/README.md

 ---

+## Notify
+Notifications
+- ### Notify batteries
+    Notify us when cellphones bateries are fully charged
-## Notify mold
+- ### Notify mold
     Notify us when mold is developing in the bathroom
+- ### Notify Shabbat
+    Notifications for Shabbat
+- ### Notify UPS
+    Notify on power changes

 ---

-## Notify Shabbat
-Automations to notify before Shabbat enters

----

 ## Vacuum
 Robot Vacuum automations
+- ### Notify Vacuum
+    Notify for cleaning changes
 - ### Vacuum Shabbat
     Robot Vacuum automations, But for Shabbat
 - ### Vacuum